GABAPENTIN- gabapentin capsule

 What are the possible side effects of gabapentin?

-Gabapentin may cause serious side effects including:
+Gabapentin may cause serious side effects, including:

 See “What is the most important information I should know about gabapentin?”

 problems driving while using gabapentin.
-See “What I should avoid while taking gabapentin?”
+See “What should I avoid while taking gabapentin?”

 The most common side effects of gabapentin include: